Are you Insured?

-The base rate: This is the charge for the first two hours.
+The base rate: This is the charge for the first hour.
 It is a flat fee based on the number of men required, the size truck needed, and the distance the move is from our headquarters in Alexandria, VA.
 The range for this fee varies, and will be clearly specified in your estimate.

 The hourly labor rate: This is the standard hourly rate we charge for work performed.
-After the second hour of work ends, this labor rate kicks in.
+After the first hour of work ends, this labor rate kicks in.
 It is pro-rated by the quarter hour.
 So, for example, if a move takes two hours and fifteen minutes, we would call that 2.25 hours.

 When we start charging

 The crew starts the clock when they arrive at the pick-up location.

 Charging stops when the last item is in place where you want it.
 For example, if the last item is a couch, and the customer wants to see what it looks like in different places around the living room, the clock is still ticking while they feng shui it.

-We charge a two-hour minimum on all jobs, which is about two hours less than the industry standard of three hours.
+We charge a one-hour minimum on most jobs, which is about two hours less than the industry standard.
 This may change when we run special promotions (such as extending the minimum to three hours, or eliminating it altogether).
 This will be clearly specified in the estimate you receive.

 Only in some cases.
 In general, travel time is accounted for in our Base Rate, but if we know it’ll take an hour or more to get to your pick-up location, for example, we might charge a travel fee.
 You’ll know this up-front, though.
 THERE ARE NO SURPRISE FEES, GUARANTEED.How much for this fee?
 Usually around the cost of one hour of labor.